haft Documentation

 Next step

-Install quint-code — takes about 30 seconds.
-Already on 5.0?
+Install haft — takes about 30 seconds.
+Already on 5.x?
 Migration guide.